 Workday.
 A calendar day that the Contractor normally works.

 Working Drawings.
-Contractor submitted drawings for work, not otherwise defined in the Bid Documents, and require Department acceptance.
-Examples of Working Drawings include: Engineered Drawings, installation plans, certified drawings, and any other supplementary plans or similar data that the Contractor is required to submit for acceptance.
+DBT submitted Design Document drawings for work, not otherwise defined in the Bid Documents, and require LPA acceptance.
+Examples of Working Drawings include: Engineered Drawings, installation plans, certified drawings, and any other supplementary plans or similar data that the DBT is required to submit for acceptance.
+Work incorporated in the preparation of Working Drawings may be performed by the Contractor or the Designer.

 101.04 Interpretations.
 In order to avoid cumbersome and confusing repetition of expressions in these Specifications, it is provided that whenever anything is, or is to be, done, if, as, or, when, or where “contemplated, required, determined, directed, specified, authorized, ordered, given, designated, indicated, considered necessary, deemed necessary, permitted, reserved, suspended, established, approval, approved, disapproved, acceptable, unacceptable, suitable, accepted, satisfactory, unsatisfactory, sufficient, insufficient, rejected, or condemned,” it shall be understood as if the expression were followed by the words “by the Engineer” or “to the Engineer.”

+References throughout the C&MS to contractor shall be interpreted as Contractor or Subcontractor (if applicable) except for actions for which another member of the Design-Build Team is applicable.
+For the determination when the context refers to responsibilities for which another member of the Design-Build Team is applicable, the Contract shall be construed simply, in whole, and in accordance with its fair meaning.

+References to DBT throughout the C&MS shall be interpreted as the most appropriate member of the Design-Build Team, but a reference to DBT does not relieve the Contractor of meeting all contractual requirements.
+For the determination when the context refers to responsibilities of a specific DBT member, the Contract shall be construed simply, in whole, and in accordance with its fair meaning.

 102 BIDDING REQUIREMENTS AND CONDITIONS

 102.01 Prequalification of Bidders.
-A Bidder must be prequalified by the Department according to and the rules and regulations governing prequalification in order to submit a Bid.
+A Design-Build Team seeking to bid must be prequalified by the Department according to ORC Chapter 5525, and the rules and regulations governing prequalification in order to submit a Bid.
+A Design-Build Team must have a member who is prequalified by the Department according to ORC Chapter 5526.
 Upon request, the Department will provide a prequalification application, applicable rules and regulations, and other relevant information.
 For prospective Bidders that are not yet prequalified, furnish the Department with a properly completed prequalification application at least 30 days before the date specified for the receipt of Bids.
-The prequalification certificate is the Bidder’s license to Bid and perform construction for the Department.
+The prequalification certificate according to ORC Chapters 5525 is the Bidder’s license to Bid and perform construction work for the Department.
+The prequalification certificate according to ORC Chapter 5526.04 is the DBT’s license to prepare Design Documents.

+Subcontractors are not subject to the prequalification requirement unless otherwise specified by the LPA.
+The Prime Contractor will perform no less than 30 percent of the total original contract price unless a greater percentage is specified.

-For foreign Contractors, refer to and .
+For foreign DBTs, refer to ORC 5525.18 and Ohio Administrative Rule 5501:2-3-07.

-The Department will perform contractor performance evaluations for each contractor and subcontractor on every ODOT-let construction project.
-Evaluations shall be well documented, objective, and performed in a timely manner, in accordance with .
-The contractor’s average scores for the previous calendar year will be used in the calculation of the contractor’s bidding capacity.
-The contractor has the right to appeal an evaluation.

 102.02 Contents of Bid Documents.
 Use the Proposal to prepare and submit Bids for the Work.
-Upon request, the Department will provide Bid Documents that include or reference the following:
+Upon request, the LPA will provide Bid Documents that include or reference the following:

-A. Location and description of the Project.
+Location and description of the Project.

-B. Estimate of quantities and description of the Work.

-C. Time to complete the Work.
+Time to complete the Work.

-D. Amount of the Proposal Guaranty.
+Amount of the Proposal Guaranty.

-E. Department’s deadline for receiving a completed Bid.
+LPA’s deadline for receiving a completed Bid.

-F. Schedule of contract items.
+Schedule of contract items.

-G. Standard Specifications, Special Provisions, , and the Plans.
+Standard Specifications, Special Provisions, Supplemental Specifications, and the Plans.

-H. Proposal.
+Proposal

+Scope of Services

+Document Inventory.

 102.03 Issuance of Proposals.

 A. General.
-Upon request, the Department will provide applicable rates and other relevant information for obtaining bidding information and submitting a Bid.
+Upon request, the LPA will provide applicable rates and other relevant information for obtaining bidding information and submitting a Bid.